-- Influenza activity is increasing in California. - Influenza A (H3N2), influenza A (H1N1)pdm09, and influenza B viruses are all circulating in California. - Now is the time to get vaccinated; everyone over the age of 6 months needs a flu shot. - Pregnant women, children <5, adults 65+, and people with chronic medical conditions are at high-risk for flu-related complications.
+- Influenza activity is increasing in California. - Influenza B viruses are predominating in California, but influenza A (H3) and A (H1)pdm09 viruses are also circulating. - Now is the time to get vaccinated; everyone over the age of 6 months needs a flu shot. - Pregnant women, children <5, adults 65+, and people with chronic medical conditions are at high-risk for flu-related complications.